Operation Ring: Human rights abuses and legality

 Human rights organizations documented a wide number of human rights violations and abuses committed by Soviet and Azerbaijani forces.
-These included forced deportations of civilians, unlawful killings, torture, kidnapping, harassment, rape and the wanton seizure or destruction of property.Human Rights Watch.
-Bloodshed in the Caucucasus.
-Escalation of the armed conflict in Nagorno-Karabakh.
-1992 p.
-9Доклад Правозащитного центра общества "Мемориал" НАРУШЕНИЯ ПРАВ ЧЕЛОВЕКА В ХОДЕ ПРОВЕДЕНИЯ ОПЕРАЦИЙ ВНУТРЕННИМИ ВОЙСКАМИ МВД СССР, СОВЕТСКОЙ АРМИЕЙ И МВД АЗЕРБАЙДЖАНА В РЯДЕ РАЙОНОВ АЗЕРБАЙДЖАНСКОЙ РЕСПУБЛИКИ В ПЕРИОД С КОНЦА АПРЕЛЯ ПО НАЧАЛО ИЮНЯ 1991 ГОДААрмянский Вестник № 18-19 (32-33) 1991-11.
+These included forced deportations of civilians, unlawful killings, torture, kidnapping, harassment, rape and the wanton seizure or destruction of property.
 Despite fierce protests, no measures were taken either to prevent the human rights abuses or to punish the perpetrators.
 Approximately 17,000 Armenians living in twenty-three of Shahumyan's villages were deported out of the region.

 Professor Richard Wilson of Harvard University, who presented a report to the First International Andrei Sakharov Conference, noted that his fact-finding group did not find any "evidence, in spite of diligent enquiry, that anyone recently deported from the village of Getashen left it voluntarily."
 The delegation of the International Andrei Sakharov Conference concluded that:

 The final report of the Committee on Human Rights of the Supreme Council of the RSFSR also concluded that the documents signed under the use of force cannot serve as evidence of voluntary departure of residents.